Biography

 • Director General of the European Union Bureau of the FIA based in Brussels, leading advocacy campaigns on vehicle safety and environmental issues (1994 to 2001).

 • Chief Policy Adviser to the late Rt.
 Hon.
-John Smith QC MP, Leader of the Opposition and Shadow Chancellor of the Exchequer, playing a significant role in policy formulation of the Labour Party (1988 to 1994).
+John Smith QC MP, Leader of the Labour Party and Shadow Chancellor of the Exchequer, playing a significant role in policy formulation of the Labour Party (1988 to 1994).

 David also previously worked as Head of Communications for the United Nations Children’s Fund UK, as the Campaigns Officer for the Parliamentary Labour Party, for a development NGO, and as a freelance journalist.
 He graduated from London University in 1979 with a BA in philosophy and is also a Fellow of the Royal Society of Arts.

-David is 65 years old and married to Emma Maclennan, the Director of the Eastern Alliance for Safe and Sustainable Transport.
-They live in Kent in the UK, and have had two children, Alex and Katy.
-Alex Ward sadly died in 2020 from motor neurone disease.
-David is now serving as the Chair of the East Kent Group of the MND Association.
+David is 69 years old and married to Emma Maclennan, the Director of the Eastern Alliance for Safe and Sustainable Transport.
+They live in Tenterden, Kent in the UK, and have two children, Alex and Katy and two grand children.
+Alex sadly died in 2020 aged 31 from motor neurone disease (MND) and both Emma and David have been involved in charitable activity to support people living with MND and to find a cure.
+In May 2023 David was elected to serve on Tenterden Town Council.